groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-contents-of-pst-or-ost-document-to-different-formats.md

 ---
 id: convert-contents-of-pst-or-ost-document-to-different-formats
 url: conversion/net/convert-pst-or-ost-document-contents-to-different-formats
-title: Convert PST or OST document contents to different formats
+title: Convert PST or OST documents to different formats
 weight: 1
 description: "Follow this guide and learn how to convert contents of PST/OST documents to different format based on content type using GroupDocs.Conversion for .NET."
 keywords: Convert OST, Convert PST
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-GroupDocs.Conversion provides flexible API to control conversion of documents that contains other documents.
-The following code snippet shows how to convert each content of OST document to different format based on content type:
+GroupDocs.Conversion provides a flexible API to control the conversion of documents that contain other documents.
+The following code snippet shows how to convert each constituent file of the Outlook Offline Data File (OST) to a different format based on its content type:

 {{< alert style="info" >}}From v22.12 and greater{{< /alert >}}
 ```csharp